tatuylonen/wikitextprocessor/README.md

 need to be prefixed by ``Nodekind.``, e.g., ``NodeKind.LEVEL2``):
 * ``ROOT`` - The root node of the parse tree.
 * ``LEVEL2`` - Level 2 subtitle (==).
 The ``args`` field contains the title
-  (as a list of WikiNode and/or str) and ``children`` field contains any contents that are within this section
+  and ``children`` field contains any contents that are within this section
 * ``LEVEL3`` - Level 3 subtitle (===)
 * ``LEVEL4`` - Level 4 subtitle (====)
 * ``LEVEL5`` - Level 5 subtitle (=====)